sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_05_refactor_improve_existing_code.md

     ```plaintext

-    @workspace Use the description values in LoanExtensionStatus.cs to update the LoanExtensionStatus dictionary in the EnumHelper class.
+    #codebase Use the description values in LoanExtensionStatus.cs to update the LoanExtensionStatus dictionary in the EnumHelper class.
 Provide the updated code for the LoanExtensionStatus dictionary in the EnumHelper class.

     ```